grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-cortex.md

     | `/<legacy-http-prefix>` | `/alertmanager`                    |
     | `/status`               | `/multitenant_alertmanager/status` |

-## Generating configuration for Grafana Mimir
+## Generate the configuration for Grafana Mimir

-[`mimirtool`](/docs/mimir/v2.5.x/operators-guide/tools/mimirtool/) provides a command for converting Cortex configuration to Mimir configuration that you can use to update both flags and configuration files.
+The [`mimirtool config convert`]({{< relref "../operators-guide/tools/mimirtool.md#config" >}}) command converts Cortex configuration to Mimir configuration.
+You can use it to update both flags and configuration files.

 ### Install mimirtool